Personal Loan Prepayment Penalties and Other Common Mistakes

 11. Making late payments

 While making on-time payments can improve your credit, late payments adversely affect your credit scores.
 Depending on the loan terms, you also might have to pay a late fee if the payment is overdue, which increases your overall cost of borrowing.
 The late fee may be charged as a dollar amount or a percentage of your unpaid monthly payment, though the exact amount will vary by lender.
 Some lenders don’t charge late fees at all.

 To avoid late payments, set up a calendar alert a few days before the payment is due.
 The lender may also let you sign up for automatic payments to be withdrawn from your checking account.
 (Some lenders will even provide a discount on your APR for doing so.)

 12. Not repaying the loan

 You may be wondering: What happens if I don’t pay back a personal loan?
 The truth is, nothing good.

-When you become late on payments, the lender may report the account as delinquent to the credit bureaus.
+When you become late on payments, the lender may report the delinquent debt to the credit bureaus.
 This will cause a negative mark on your credit.
 If you continue to miss payments for 90 days or more, you may default.
 By this point, you’ll likely be receiving calls for payment.
 Not long after, you can expect the lender to send the loan to a collection agency.

 If the loan falls within the statute of limitations, the lender may also go to court and request a judgment to garnish your wages, place a lien against your property or withdraw the funds from your bank account.

 13. Not considering alternative options